InfuseAI/primehub-site/docs/job-artifacts-simple.md

 6. Use default timeout setting and submit the job.

 Once the job succeeded.
 View the job and generated data from tab Artifacts.
+Here right click on a link to view the content or to download a file.

 ![](assets/jart_simple_file.png)